 Try not to let pie crusts scare you.
 I’m convinced they can smell fear lol.
 Okay not really, but I do think having a positive mindset can help quite a bit.
 In all honesty, making the perfect pie crust just takes practice.
 And practice takes time.

 So don’t be upset if the first few attempts aren’t exactly perfect or great.
 Lord knows mine aren’t perfect either, and that’s okay.
-Homemade shouldn’t look perfect 🙂 Oh and don’t worry, this amazing pecan pie recipe is coming soon!
+Homemade shouldn’t look perfect 🙂 Oh and don’t worry, you can get this amazing pecan pie recipe HERE.

 ADDITIONAL COOKING TIPS